Yandex Cloud

 Managed Service for Kubernetes uses Yandex Compute Cloud VM groups as cluster node groups.
 See the description of instance groups during a zonal incident and our mitigation guidelines.

 • Deploy your Deployment and StatefulSet type services in multiple instances in different availability zones.
-Use the Pod Topology Constraints and the AntiAffinity strategies to ensure high service availability and efficient usage of Kubernetes cluster resources.
+Use the Pod Topology Constraints and AntiAffinity strategies to ensure high availability of services and efficient consumption of Kubernetes cluster resources.

 Use the label combinations below for all strategies: